Tosinvincible2017/Youtube-Bookmark-Extension/README.md

 ### **Key Features**
 1. **Bookmark Timestamps:**
    - Save exact timestamps in videos with a single click.
-   - Store the video title, description, and a thumbnail of the bookmarked frame.
+   - Store the video title and a thumbnail of the bookmarked frame.

 2. **User-Friendly Interface:**
    - Displays a list of saved bookmarks, each showing:
      - A circular thumbnail of the bookmarked frame.
-     - The video title, timestamp, and a snippet of the description.
+     - The video title and timestamp.
      - A delete button to remove individual bookmarks.

 3. **Easy Navigation:**